9m113konkors/falaris-client/README.md

 # falaris-client

-The greatest vibecoded hack client ever
+A Java-based Minecraft client built with Gradle.

-# IMPORTANT
+# IMPORTANT RECOMMENDATION
-I recommend using IntelliJ IDEA Community Edition (free), since it has a built-in Gradle menu and makes setup much easier.
+It is strongly recommended to use IntelliJ IDEA Community Edition (free), as it includes built-in Gradle integration and significantly simplifies project setup, dependency management, and build execution.

 # REQUIREMENTS
-- Java 21
+- Java Development Kit (JDK) 21
 - Git
 - IntelliJ IDEA Community Edition (recommended)